PRAXIS Exam WGU Program Requirements: Secondary Science

 If you matriculated in 2007 or later:

-Prior to entering Demonstration Teaching, you must pass the PRAXIS exam indicated in the list above OR the content exam(s) required by your state.
+Initial Programs: Prior to entering Demonstration Teaching, you must attempt the PRAXIS exam indicated in the list above and the content exam(s) required by your state.
 Prior to graduation, you must pass both.

 If you matriculated in 2005 or 2006: